 One evening at dinner, my friend Christopher J. Garcia asked me, “What’s your favorite silent film?”
 More than a few came to mind, such as those by the German Expressionists, Pandora’s Box starring Louise Brooks, and Sergei Eisenstein’s Battleship Potemkin.
 I replied, however, “The Passion of Joan of Arc . . . no, wait.
 The Penalty with Lon Chaney.”
-In fact, both hold equal places in my heart, because both examine the human condition from different philosophical points of view.
-When Chris then revealed that he was planning the special issue on silent films that you’re reading now, I leapt at the chance to explain why I’m so in love with these two films.
+Both hold equal places in my heart, because both examine the human condition from different philosophical points of view.
+Allow me to say more.
 Let’s begin with The Penalty.

 Of course, no computerized special effects existed to transform Chaney into a legless amputee, so he resorted to a system of belts and straps to pin his lower legs behind his body.
 He then fitted his knees into leather cuffs and wore over-sized clothing to further mask these bodily manipulations.
 Viewers are stunned as Chaney leaps, climbs, and walks with the aid of crutches.
 How he endured having his legs tied in this manner for so long boggles, even if it has been reported widely that he suffered severe back strain while completing this project.
 With cosmetics and facial distortions, he adds the finishing touch to his evil caricature.